Introduction Click here

 Table 1 summarizes the approach taken by the various philosophers of aesthetics.
-It is evident that each philosopher has constructed his (or her) own framework, to varying degrees building on that which has preceded him.
-The Table identifies whether the philosopher’s contribution takes an objectivist position, i.e. beauty lies in the object, or a subjectivist position, i.e. beauty lies in the perceiving mind.
-The key conclusion from Table 1 is that philosophers have shifted from the objectivist position which was common up to the eighteenth century to the subjectivist position in the modern era.
+It is evident that each philosopher has constructed his (or her) own framework, to varying degrees building on, or contrasting, with that which has preceded him.
+The Table identifies whether the philosopher’s contribution takes an objective position, i.e. beauty lies in the object, or a subjective position, i.e. beauty lies in the perceiving mind.
+The key conclusion from Table 1 is that philosophers have shifted from the objective position which was common up to the eighteenth century to the subjective position in the modern era.

 Table 1 Summary of Philosophers of Aesthetics

 The simple question, “what is beauty?” has produced as many answers as there are philosophers.
 From the Greeks through the early Christian era and the Renaissance, beauty was considered to be an objective physical characteristic.
 It was the British empiricist, John Locke, who, in the seventeenth century, was the first to regard beauty as having both objective and subjective qualities.
 In the eighteenth century, Hume and Burke established beauty as the observer’s subjective response to an object, but it was Kant who established the philosophical rationale for understanding aesthetics as a wholly subjective phenomenon.
 Kant marked the break between the old and new schools of thought, the former regarding beauty as an inherent, non-relational quality of an object, while the latter saw it as a quality evoking an aesthetic response or experience in the observer.